IDAES/idaes-ext/doc/build.md

 ### MacOS

 1. Checkout the idaes-ext repo.
+2. If installing with coinhsl, move that tarball to peer with the idaes-ext repo.
-2. In the idaes-ext directory run the script to copy the source files to a new build location (
+3. In the idaes-ext directory run the script to copy the source files to a new build location (
-  `sh ./scripts/build_directory.sh ~/src/idaes-ext-build`).
+  `sh ./scripts/build_directory.sh ~/repo/ext-build`).
-3. Go to the build directory.
+4. Go to the build directory.
-4. > bash ./scripts/compile_solvers.sh darwin
+5. > bash ./scripts/compile_solvers.sh darwin # --with-hsl if using hsl
-5. > bash ./scripts/compile_libs.sh darwin
+6. > bash ./scripts/compile_libs.sh darwin
-6. > bash ./scripts/mac_collect.sh
+7. > bash ./scripts/mac_collect.sh

 ## Release Hashes